 Even when visualizing Oba’s gaming sessions, Shimoyama employs energetic cutting and camera movement to evoke some of the tension the player feels while racing on the PlayStation, while also highlighting the coolness of gaming.
 In some instances, the coolness of racing and the thrill of driving – virtual as well as in real-life – finds its echo in the fitting musical pieces.

-Alivehoon proofs that one should not always try to re-invent a genre to delivers a thrilling love-letter to a certain sport.
+Alivehoon proves that one should not always try to re-invent a genre to delivers a thrilling love-letter to a certain sport.
 Shimoyama hits all the common beats of the sports-genre, but succeeds in elevating his exploration of the art of drifting by framing the battling cars in an exciting and mesmerizing way.
 Recommended.